getsentry/craft/docs/src/content/docs/github-actions.md

 :::note[Why are these permissions needed?]
 GitHub Actions reusable workflows use permission intersection - the final permissions are the intersection of what the caller grants and what the workflow declares.
 By explicitly declaring these permissions in your workflow file, you ensure the workflow can access your repository and perform the necessary actions, even for private repositories.

-Note: You only need `pull-requests: write` for comment mode OR `checks: write` for check run mode, not both.
+Note: You only need `pull-requests: write` for comment mode OR `statuses: write` for status check mode, not both.
 However, it's safe to grant both permissions if you're unsure which mode you'll use.
 :::

 ## Skipping Changelog Entries